 Krishna Consciousness, see also Bhakti yoga, Devotional service

-- Hearing about Krishna from authorized shastras (scriptures) like Srimad-Bhagavatam and Bhagavad-gita, with guidance from sincere practitioners
+- Hearing about Krishna from books like Srimad-Bhagavatam and Bhagavad-gita, with guidance from more advanced practitioners.

 - Living in a holy place (or making your own place holy)

 Krishna consciousness means an awareness of and affection for the Supreme Person, Krishna.
-It is the culmination of all forms of yoga, knowledge, meditation, and religion.
+It is the culmination of all forms of yoga, knowledge, meditation, and spirituality.

-The practices of Krishna consciousness, or bhakti-yoga, are meant to free us from the root cause of all anxiety by reawakening our normal, spiritual awareness.
-The process is simple—meditation on the name, form, activities, and qualities of Krishna, whom the Vedas name as the ultimate, Absolute Truth, the Supreme Person.
-Of course, the Supreme Person may be known by different names in different religious cultures, but all genuine spiritual traditions agree that there's only one Supreme God.
-The goal of bhakti-yoga is to regain our natural sense of connectedness (yoga) with that one supreme God by practicing serving Him with love (bhakti).
+The practices of Krishna consciousness, or bhakti-yoga, are meant to free us from the root cause of all anxiety by reawakening our normal, eternal spiritual happiness.
+The process is simple—meditation on the name, form, activities, and qualities of Krishna.
+Krishna is the Vedic name for the Supreme Person, the source of our existence and the source of all pleasure.
+He's known by different names in different cultures, but all genuine spiritual traditions agree that there's only one Supreme God.
+The goal of bhakti-yoga is to recover our natural sense of connectedness (yoga) with that one supreme God by serving Him with love (bhakti).

-(Painting at top depicts a fruit vendor in Vrindavan giving Krishna some fruit.
+(The painting at top depicts a fruit vendor in Vrindavan giving Krishna some fruit.
 In exchange, Krishna gave her countless precious gems.— from the Srimad-Bhagavatam, 10.11.11.
-Lower painting—visible in "Read More"—shows Chaitanya Mahaprabhu (center) along with His associates.)
+The lower painting—visible in "Read More"—shows Chaitanya Mahaprabhu (center) along with His associates.)

 by Sadaputa Dasa